hyperledger/indy-hipe/text/ssi-notation.md

 entity reference is useful for clarification but is often not necessary.

-In addition to domains, this same associating notation may be used where a _relationship_ is the context, because sometimes the association is to the relationship rather than to a participant.
+In addition to domains, this same associating notation may be used where a -relationship_ is the context, because sometimes the association is to the relationship rather than to a participant.
 See the DID example in the next section.